IBMTechSales/klp-think2022-labs/1151-WebSphere_Automation-Security/README.md

 	<br>

-2. Login to the OpenShift Cluster using the oc CLI command shown below:
+2. Login to the OpenShift Cluster using the oc CLI command shown below, if you are not already logged in:

         oc login --username=ibmadmin --password=engageibm --insecure-skip-tls-verify=true --server=https://api.demo.ibmdte.net:6443